Hilda Spellman: Secrets of a Teenage Witch

 Hilda appeared in the animated series Sabrina: Secrets of a Teenage Witch, voiced by Tabitha St. Germain.
 Here, she and Zelda run a bakery and again look after Sabrina.
 In this series, Hilda looks more like her sister did in the early comics, but with blonde hair similar to Sabrina's.

 Chilling Adventures of Sabrina

 Hilda appears in the Netflix series Chilling Adventures of Sabrina, based on the eponymous comic.
 She is played by Lucy Davis.
 Retaining her full name from Sabrina the Teenage Witch, Hildegarde Antoinette Spellman.

 Hilda has an English accent and is referred to in several episodes as British or coming from England.
 The details of how she arrived in America are unclear.
 Hilda is a member of the Church of Night, a powerful coven of Satanic witches.
 In keeping with earlier appearances, Hilda is the easier-going of the sisters, although she is portrayed as something of a mother hen rather than a prankster.
 She is also less devoted to the witches’ religion than Zelda.
-She is nonetheless a very knowledgable and powerful witch, easily holding her own against rival witches and demons alike.
+She is nonetheless a very knowledgeable and powerful witch, easily holding her own against rival witches and demons alike.